famouspotatoes1/google-apps-script-angularjs/README.md

 ### No build tools (bundlers, minifiers, linters)?
 No. None of that is needed.
-You can actually build a very functional web application without using bleeding edge technology, meaning the latest build tools (webpack, parcel, etc.).
+You can actually build a very functional web application without using bleeding edge technology, meaning the latest build tools (webpack, Parcel, etc.).
 There are some benefits to this.
 Your code can be updated from anywhere immediately, much quicker than getting your dev environment started, running `npm install` then `npm build` or whatever flavor you like to use.
 Even though your application might run faster if you did this, it will likely be small enough that it won't be a big knob in terms of startup speed.
 If you really want to use a build step, you can; you just have to use the *bundle.js* output file as your `js_app.html`.

 ### What I hope Google Apps Script could become